landabaso/brutalchain/README.md

 Let's define a blockchain as a digital record of messages kept in a P2P network.
 The name comes from its structure, in which individual records, called blocks, are linked together in single list, called a chain.

 This first implementation attempt honors the minimum possible implementation of the definition above.
+I have decided to keep the code in a file (less than 200 lines) to show how easy to implement and compact it can be.

 ### Limitations of the first implementation